bparanj/patents/README.md

 2. **Add a License**: Include an open-source license like MIT or Apache 2.0.
 3. **Start Development**: Begin adding scripts, datasets, and notebooks incrementally.
 4. **Promote the Project**: Share the link on GitHub and social media to attract contributors.

-Let me know if you'd like more details on any section!